 - What is the food like?
 And how much food do I need to carry?

 - What do I need to pack for the Tour du Mont Blanc?

 - What does a typical TMB itinerary look like?
 Can I hike it faster or slower?

 - How difficult is the TMB?

-- Infogrpahic - How difficult is the TMB?
+- Infographic - How difficult is the TMB?

 - When is the best time of the year to hike?

-- Infograhpic - when is the best time of the year to hike?
+- Infographic - when is the best time of the year to hike?